Blue Cat Blues: Plot

 Tom is seen sitting on train tracks, heavily depressed and waiting for an oncoming train to come and run him over, while Jerry laments at his friend's state and recalls how he ended up there.
-Jerry narrates that he and Tom were best friends before Tom falls for a beautiful white cat who, at first, seems to return his feelings (though she is actually manipulating him to her whims) before leaving him for Butch (who, unlike in other cartoons, is extremely rich), revealing she is a gold digger, confirming Jerry's earlier suspicions.
+Jerry narrates that he and Tom were best friends before Tom falls for a beautiful white cat who, at first, seems to return his feelings (though she is actually made it clear that she didn't love him, for example by shaping his face to look like a donkey) before leaving him for Butch (who, unlike in other cartoons, is extremely rich), revealing she is a gold digger, confirming Jerry's earlier suspicions.

 Despite Jerry's protests, Tom desperately tries to buy back her love but is continually outdone by Butch.
 When Tom tries to present her with a flower, he finds she has already received a beautiful horseshoe garland of roses from Butch.
 He then presents her with a small bottle of perfume, but then Butch arrives with a large tanker truck full of perfume.
 Tom squanders all of his life savings to buy a diamond ring for her (with a diamond so small she needs a magnifying glass to see it), only to learn that Butch has already gifted her a ring with a large diamond so shiny that she and Tom need welding helmets to see it.
 He even takes out a predatory 26-year, 112% APR loan from a used car lot to buy her an old, rickety automobile, only for Butch to arrive in his long and fancy convertible, crushing Tom and his car.

 Distraught, Tom starts drinking (milk) uncontrollably, ignoring Jerry's pleas, and eventually nearly goes down the literal gutter but is saved just in time by Jerry.
 Tom becomes even more depressed when Butch and the white cat drive by in Butch's car with a "JUST MARRIED" sign on the back.
 As the flashback ends, Jerry kisses a picture of his girlfriend before she drives past, having married a rich mouse and revealing that she is no better than the white cat.
 Heartbroken too, Jerry joins Tom on the tracks.
 The whistle of an approaching train grows louder as the cartoon fades out.